Ruscism: Dmitry Medvedev

-During the Russian invasion of Ukraine, Dmitry Medvedev, deputy chairman of the Security Council of Russia and former Russian president, has been described as a "Russian rashist (Russian fascist)" and the "Kremlin's Nazi" by Ukrainian and American media.
-He publicly wrote that "Ukraine is NOT a country, but artificially collected territories" and that Ukrainian "is NOT a language" but a "mongrel dialect" of Russian.
-Medvedev said that Ukraine should not exist in any form and that Russia will continue to wage war against any independent Ukrainian state.
-He said Ukrainians had to choose between joining Russia or "death".
-On 22 February 2024, Medvedev said that the Russian Army will go further into Ukraine, seizing Kyiv and Odesa, which he called "Russian cities".
-He also described the invasion as a sacred war against Satan.
+During the Russian invasion of Ukraine, Dmitry Medvedev, deputy chairman of the Security Council of Russia and former Russian president, emerged as a leading exponent of radical imperial and anti-Ukrainian rhetoric.
+Medvedev has repeatedly denied Ukrainian sovereignty, writing that Ukraine is "not a country, but artificially collected territories" and describing Ukrainian as a "mongrel dialect" rather than a legitimate language.
+He stated that Russia would permanently wage war against any independent Ukrainian state, and framed the choice for Ukrainians as integration into Russia or "death".

-In 2023, Medvedev threatened to annex the territories of the self-proclaimed republics of Abkhazia and South Ossetia.

-In March 2024, during the World Festival of Youth in Sochi, Medvedev described Ukraine as part of Russia, and spoke in front of a large map showing Russia in control of most of the country, with western Ukraine partitioned between other states.
+Medvedev's statements have also incorporated religious and expansionist themes, describing the invasion as a "sacred battle against Satan" and explicitly asserting claims over major Ukrainian cities such as Kyiv and Odesa.
+In 2023, he suggested the potential annexation of the breakaway Georgian territories of Abkhazia and South Ossetia.
+In March 2024, at the World Festival of Youth in Sochi, Medvedev delivered a presentation declaring that "Ukraine is, of course, Russia" in front of a map depicting the vast majority of Ukrainian territory absorbed into the Russian Federation.

 Views on development of Ruscism

-Flash mob at the Platinum Arena in Khabarovsk on 11 March 2022, organized by the Central District Management Committee and the United Russia party as part of the "We don't abandon our own" (Своих Не Бросаем) campaign.
-Attendees including Young Guard of United Russia members and local residents arrange themselves in "Z" symbol formation.
+Flash mob at the Platinum Arena in Khabarovsk on 11 March 2022, organized by the Central District Management Committee and the United Russia party as part of the "We don't abandon our own" (Своих не бросаем) campaign.
+Attendees arrange themselves in "Z" symbol formation.